eslint-community/eslint-plugin-security/docs/the-dangers-of-square-bracket-notation.md

 Let's break it down.

-The first time handler is run, it looks something like this:
+The first time `handler` is ran, it looks something like this:

 ```js
 userInput[0] = 'constructor';